basilk15/CoAP-DTLS-Server/README.md

-# CoAP DTLS Server & Client For IoT Usecases
+# CoAP DTLS Server & Client for ESP32 to AWS EC2

 This repository demonstrates how to secure a CoAP deployment with DTLS in Go using a pre‑shared key (PSK).
 It contains: